Questions we must ask of AIAI should remember

 Every conversation starts from zero.
 Every insight dissolves.
 After months of working closely with AI as a genuine intellectual partner — building systems, thinking through ideas, navigating decisions — the absence of memory felt structural.
 Not a limitation to work around, but a problem worth solving.

 Current AI is optimized for the majority.
-Ankina Lab researches for the 5% who use AI as a genuine intellectual partner — not a shortcut, but a collaborator that grows alongside them.
+Ankina Lab researches for those who use AI as a genuine intellectual partner — not a shortcut, but a collaborator that grows alongside them.

 The name Ankina comes from two companions — Kinako and Anko — who are present in every late-night session, even when the AI is not.